tgleigh202/botframework-ivr/AcquirePhoneNumber.md

 **Note:**

-Last command `Set-CsOnlineVoiceApplicationInstance` may fail with `CmdletInvocationException` due to longer delays in syncing the application instance issues in previous command `Sync-CsOnlineApplicationInstance`.
+Last command `Set-CsOnlineVoiceApplicationInstance` may fail with `CmdletInvocationException` due to longer delays in syncing the application instance (issued in previous command `Sync-CsOnlineApplicationInstance`).
 Please retry after few minutes if you run into this.

 In the next step, we will bind the created bot with the phone number acquired in this guide.